Enterprise-CMCS/mac-fc-github-actions-runner-aws/README.md

 ## Set Up

 1. Fork this repository.
 2. Set up an IAM user in AWS with the necessary permissions to support the docker-build.yml workflow script included.
-Refer to [this ticket](https://jiraent.cms.gov/browse/CLDSPT-3127) for a previous implementation.
+See `IAM User Permissions` section below for details.
     * Once you have your user, be sure to populate your repository secrets with its access keys
     * Refer to the [docs](docs) for past ADRs regarding the IAM user and GitHub actions workflow considerations.
 In particular, you will need to manually change your ECR repository name.
 3. Provision the Terraform module in this repository.